jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 #### Custom Counters grids
 Shows data collected for any SQL Server and Windows custom counters that have been configured.

 Data collected for any custom counters that have been configured is shown in the chart and grids.

- Note:
-* The chart shows only those counters that return numeric values.
+Note that the chart shows only those counters that return numeric values.

-* You can see Custom Counter data over a selected time range.
-See **Custom Counters View** in Spotlight Reporting and Trending for more information.
+You can see Custom Counter data over a selected time range.
+See **Custom Counters** in Spotlight Reporting and Trending for more information.

 ### Query Execution Statistics page